AmberLien/61040-portfolio/psets/pset1.md

-# Problem Set 1: Concept and Design: Reading and Writing Concepts
+# Problem Set 1: Reading and Writing Concepts

 ## Table of Contents: